-This year’s retreat will be held at Bell Valley Retreat Center along the Navarro River in the Anderson Valley in rural Mendocino, and only about 100 miles north of San Francisco.
+Next spring's retreat will be held at Bell Valley Retreat Center along the Navarro River in the Anderson Valley in rural Mendocino, and only about 100 miles north of San Francisco.
 Autumn weather, I'm told, is the best time to be there—warm but not hot days, cool but not cold nights.

 The fall is my favorite writing time, when the move inward begins and my imagination becomes most lush.

 Bell Valley will be our and ours alone for the retreat.
 Lodging is in the original Toll House, a converted barn, and tent cabins.

 We’ll gather for hurry-free days of inspiration.
 Time for community and solitude, reflection and revery.
 Imagine not getting into your car for several days and being able to take strolls or hikes in the surrounding hills.
 Our nutritious and equally delicious meals will be prepared by a personal chef.

 “She taught us to listen to our hearts.”